Irize91/Irize91/README.md

 - 👋 Hi, I’m @Irize91
 - 👀 I’m interested in ...
 Google development
--🍭 I want to study more about...my finances
 - 🌱 I’m currently learning ...cancel culture
 - 💞️ I’m looking to collaborate on ...designs
 - 📫 How to reach me ...irise@irise.autos